14/09/2022

 But tutoring is not a silver bullet – we know many factors affect young people’s attainment.
 That’s why we supported Magic Breakfast to scale their proven intervention.

-We’re also supporting three new charity partners who work with young people from disadvantaged backgrounds to develop social and emotional learning (SEL) skills.
+We’re also supporting three new portfolio partners who work with young people from disadvantaged backgrounds to develop social and emotional learning (SEL) skills.
 Our new research shows there is strong evidence that improving SEL skills positively impacts academic attainment, but further research is necessary to understand why.
 We’re committed to developing this evidence base and building consensus in the education sector about how government can best ensure all pupils get the SEL skills they need.

 The challenges are particularly acute for young people who have been excluded from school, or who are at risk of exclusion.
 The focus of our Engage Fund, this neglected group have high needs and the worst outcomes, with Maths and English GCSE pass rates of less than 5% for pupils who take these exams outside of mainstream school, in alternative provision.
 We’ve commissioned the Education Policy Institute to conduct research into the relationship between suspensions and exclusions and medium and long-term pupil outcomes, in order to shed new light on this issue and the stakes for the young people involved